rana-abhishek/nayan-blog/source/_posts/Vehicle-Parking-Occupancy-Detection.md

 ### 3) Vehicle Detection

-In order to achieve this , we used the state-of-the-art YOLOv3 object detection model.
+In order to achieve this , we had used the state-of-the-art YOLOv3 ***Deep Learning*** object detection model.

 ![Fig 6:  Vehicles detected by YoloV3](6.jpg)